-B of this guide and is available on the BIM Execution Project website.
-The descriptions were developed to provide a brief overview for project team members who may not be familiar with the BIM Use, and to provide additional information that the project team may find valuable during the selection process.
-Each description includes an overview of the BIM Use, potential benefits, required team competencies, and selected resources that can be referenced for additional information about the BIM Use.
-An example of a BIM Use description is shown in Figure 2-2.
+A brief summary-level description of each of these Model Uses is included in Appendix B. These descriptions were developed to provide a brief overview for project team members who may not be familiar with the Model Use, and to provide additional information that the project team may find valuable during the selection process.
+Each description includes an overview of the Model Use, potential benefits, required team competencies, and selected resources that can be referenced for additional information about the Model Use.
+An example of a Model Use description is shown in Figure 3-2.